tzlion/hhugboy/docs/readme.txt

            In these cases you will have to select the mode manually.

-           For multicarts, the detection is currently done based on the ROM title and size, meaning only predefined carts can be autodetected for now.
+           For multicarts, the detection is currently done based on the ROM title and size, meaning only the following predefined carts can be autodetected for now:
+              - Vast Fame 12-in-1
+              - Vast Fame 18-in-1
+              - SL 36-in-1 with Chinese Pokemon Gold & Silver

  Li Cheng  For games released by Li Cheng, also known as Xing Xing, Niutoude,
            Winsen or Yongsheng.